d3netxer/mapgive-metrics/README.md

 ```

-### MapGive buildings and highways with id, lat, lon, timestamp, user, and column classifying as either building or highway using planet_history
+### MapGive buildings and highways with id, lat, lon, timestamp, user, and column classifying as either building or highway using planet_history for half of the planet

-** note that it now gives the following error: 'Query exhausted resources at this scale factor'
+** you need to split the world into two in order to avoid the following error: 'Query exhausted resources at this scale factor'

 ```
 WITH features AS (